glennjones/microformat-shiv/README.md

         // do something with data `items`
     </script>
 ```
 The `getParent` method takes the same `options` as the `get` method.
 The one difference is how the `options.filters` property affects the output.
-Adding a filter list to `getParent` will allow the search for a parent to pass throught microformats you do not want to target.
+Adding a filter list to `getParent` will allow the search for a parent to pass through microformats you do not want to target.

 ```javascript
     <script src="microformat-shiv.min.js" type="text/javascript"></script>